Fermionic quantum computation with Cooper pair splitters: Future directions

 \paragraph{Another way to get the interdot Coulomb interaction is with a floating superconducting island.} We mentioned in Sec.~\ref{sec:gates} that all tunable capacitors proposed present a residual mutual capacitance $C_{\mathrm{off}}$.
-The external capacitor is necessary because direct mutual capacitance is suppressed by the charge screening in the superconducting island.
+The external capacitor is necessary because charge screening in the superconducting island suppresses interdot interactions.
 On the other hand, a floating superconducting island offers a direct interdot capacitance~\cite{malinowski2022quantum}.
-In a device with a switch between a floating and grounded superconductor, there would be direct control of the mutual capacitance.
-Moreover, the large charge screening due to the grounded superconducting island sets $C_{\mathrm{off}} \approx 0$, removing the need to fix offset phases due to the residual capacitance.
+In a device with a switch between a floating and grounded superconductor, there would be direct control of the mutual capacitance~\cite{Baran2024}.
+Moreover, the charge screening due to the grounded superconducting island sets $C_{\mathrm{off}} \to \infty$, removing the need to fix offset phases due to the residual capacitance.
+The complexity of this setup requires further experimental investigation.
+Thus, we referred to the alternative methods despite their limitations.